flutter/website/src/docs/cookbook/navigation/navigation-basics.md

 ## 1. Create two screens

-First, we'll need two screens to work with.
-Since this is a basic example, we'll create two screens, each containing a single button.
-Tapping the button on the first screen will navigate to the second screen.
-Tapping the button on the second screen will return our user back to the first!
+In this basic example, there are two screens, each containing a single button.
+- Tapping the button on the first screen will navigate to the second screen.

-First, we'll set up the visual structure.
+- Tapping the button on the second screen will return back to the first screen.

 ```dart
 class FirstScreen extends StatelessWidget {